 Dealing with a catastrophic injury such as a head or brain injury, spinal injury or burn injury requires a great deal of determination, support and financial resources to deal with the medical costs, employment disability and other expenses.
 The costs of a burn injury often far exceed what is typically offered under a basic insurance policy.
 Having an attorney who is experienced in catastrophic injury claims helps to make sure that all the lifetime costs and expenses are properly considered and included in your claim.

-Attorney Andrew Jacobs has been practicing law for over 40 years and for the last 30 years has focused heavily on the representation of persons with serious injuries caused by the negligence of others or defective products.
+Burn injury lawyer, Andrew Jacobs, has been practicing law for over 40 years and for the last 30 years has focused heavily on the representation of persons with serious injuries caused by the negligence of others or defective products.
 In New Jersey and New York, contact the Law Offices of Andrew R. Jacobs at 973-532-9681 to discuss your potential claim.